 77 Right to food and water

-Every person has the right to
+Every person has the right to—

-(a) safe, clean and potable water; and (b) sufficient food;
+(a) safe, clean and potable water; and

-and the State must take reasonable legislative and other measures, within the limits of the resources available to it, to achieve the progressive realisation of this right.
+and the State must take reasonable legislative and other measures, within the limits of the

 What happened to our beautiful Zimbabwe?
 I remember growing up with plenty of food to eat and clean water from the taps to drink.
 Zimbabwe was considered as the bread basket of Africa.We had a great educational system and zimbabweans were considered as some of the best educated people in Africa.
 The hospitals had medication and the doctors and teachers were paid a satisfactory salary.
 Now our people are hurting.
 People are starving and there is no clean drinking water coming from the taps.
 There is no medication in the hospitals and the doctors and teachers are constantly striking because they are not being paid a fair salary.